zamboni-lab/SLAW/README.md

 # SLAW

 ### Recent changes:
+__28/01/2022__: Change of the dockerhub repository from _adelabriere_ to _zambonilab_.

-__17/12/2021__: Fixed incorrect precurose and rt masses in MGF.
+__17/12/2021__: Fixed incorrect precursors and rt masses in MGF.

 __18/11/2021 (Solved the 01/12/2021)__: Memory efficient spectral merging.
 The memory efficiency of ms-ms merging has been upscaled following bug report.
 It is still in dev as I am running some tests, but if you had some issues running SLAW with an OOM error after the datamatrix was generated please try with adelabriere/slaw:dev.

 ### Introduction